Universiteit Leiden

 The difference between Linguistics and a language programme

 Linguistics differs from academic language programmes.
 In a language programme, students learn how to speak, read, and write a specific language.
-Also, they focus on the relevant history, literature, and society.
-As a Linguistics student, you delve deeply into language structure, sounds and syntax.
-In our bachelor’s programme we offer specialisations where you do learn one or more new languages, like Hittite or Leti.
-The main purpose of learning these languages, however, is to enable you to analyse their structure and to compare various languages with one another.
+They also focus on the relevant history, literature, and society associated with that language.
+As a Linguistics student, you study language structure, sounds, syntax and language development in depth.
+This does not mean you cannot get acquainted with a new language.
+In our bachelor’s programme we also offer courses where you can learn about a new language, such as Hittite or Leti.
+However, the main purpose of learning these languages is to enable you to analyse their structure and to compare them with other languages.

 Four specialisations